Table of Contents

 Understanding Cryogenic Label Material Types

 Cryogenic labels typically use engineered plastic films rather than paper.
-The most common face stock materials include:
+The material matters because it affects flexibility, tear resistance, print quality, and low-temperature durability.

 1. Polyester (PET) Cryogenic Labels